Drauguer/Project2-.Obejotas/README.md

 ## License
+###Audio License information
+In this vertical slice, All music is created by team member Yiwei Ye.

+Super Cool Adventure Vertical Slice OST © 2024 by Yiwei Ye is licensed under CC BY-NC-ND 4.0

+Sound effects are either created by us or from royalty-free licensed assets, which have licensing information included inside the project file.

+Detailed information about third party audio asset go to our audio bible: https://docs.google.com/document/d/1DEDv9oiou2sYwnFzZ-8nnZFfwstBlLLBktnHtKa_J44/edit?usp=sharing

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.